MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-clearunorderedaccessviewfloat.md

 ### -param ViewGPUHandleInCurrentHeap [in]

-Type: <b><a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ns-d3d12-d3d12_gpu_descriptor_handle">D3D12_GPU_DESCRIPTOR_HANDLE</a></b>
+Type: <b><a href="/windows/win32/api/d3d12/ns-d3d12-d3d12_gpu_descriptor_handle">D3D12_GPU_DESCRIPTOR_HANDLE</a></b>

-Describes the GPU descriptor handle that represents the start of the heap for the unordered-access view to clear.
+A <a href="/windows/win32/api/d3d12/ns-d3d12-d3d12_gpu_descriptor_handle">D3D12_GPU_DESCRIPTOR_HANDLE</a> that references an initialized descriptor for the unordered-access view that is to be cleared.
+This descriptor must be in a shader-visible descriptor heap, which must be set on the command list via [SetDescriptorHeaps](nf-d3d12-id3d12graphicscommandlist-setdescriptorheaps.md).

 ### -param ViewCPUHandle [in]

-Type: <b><a href="https://docs.microsoft.com/windows/desktop/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a></b>
+Type: <b><a href="/windows/win32/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a></b>

-Describes the CPU descriptor handle that represents the start of the heap for the render target to clear.
+A <a href="/windows/win32/api/d3d12/ns-d3d12-d3d12_cpu_descriptor_handle">D3D12_CPU_DESCRIPTOR_HANDLE</a> in a non-shader visible descriptor heap that references an initialized descriptor for the unordered-access view (UAV) that is to be cleared.

+> [!IMPORTANT]
+> This descriptor must not be in a shader-visible descriptor heap.
+This is to allow drivers which implement the clear as fixed-function hardware (rather than via a dispatch) to efficiently read from the descriptor, as shader-visible heaps may be created in `WRITE_BACK` memory (similar to `D3D12_HEAP_TYPE_UPLOAD` heap types), and CPU reads from this type of memory are prohibitively slow

 ### -param pResource [in]